Nursing and Health Studies

 This database provides online access to films produced by the National Film Board.

-This site provides citations and abstracts to current and historic First Nations health research Canada and the United States.
+This site provides citations and abstracts to current and historic First Nations and Aboriginal health research from Canada and the United States.
 This extensive collection includes articles, reports, and surveys dating back to 1652.

 OpenDOAR, the Directory of Open Access Repositories, is a directory of academic open access repositories.
 Included in this resource are repositories from global universities and colleges, as well as Libraries, historical societies, and a range of other academically focused organizations.